siyul-park/uniflow/README.md

 It efficiently handles tasks of varying durations, from short-term to long-term, providing an environment where data processing flows can be declaratively defined and dynamically modified.

-Through [built-in extensions](./ext/README.md), it efficiently executes short-term tasks and implements a wide range of features.
+With [built-in extensions](./ext/README.md), it efficiently executes short-term tasks and implements a wide range of features.
 However, the engine does not enforce the use of specific nodes; all nodes can be freely added or removed according to the service requirements.

 Integrate the engine into your service to offer personalized experiences and extensively expand functionalities.

-## Principles
+## Core Values

 - **Performance:** Achieves maximum throughput and minimum latency across diverse environments.
 - **Flexibility:** Allows dynamic modification of specifications and real-time adjustments.